eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 1. Start with some unsupervised approach, such as pairing by item features, images, etc. This helps finding the initial mapping function.
 2. Later, adjust the space alignment by learning from user interactions with the items in different spaces.

-**🔁Validation:** for the product embeddings model evaluation is done using the leave-one-out approach and by predicting the Nth interactions from the 0..N-1 items: rmbeddings are averaged for 0..N-1 items and the nearest neighbor search is done to predict the Nth item.
+**🔁Validation:** for the product embeddings model evaluation is done using the leave-one-out approach and by predicting the Nth interactions from the 0..N-1 items: embeddings are averaged for 0..N-1 items and the nearest neighbor search is done to predict the Nth item.
 NDCG@10 is used on the search result.

 > Worth noting that this approach works for the short-lived sessions or specialized shops, while for sessions with multiple intents averaging might produce really weird results (see the Pinterest case above).
 {: .thought}

 **🎬Production**: they run 2 experiments.
-In both, the idea was to use intent from one shop and aligned embeddings to
+In both, the idea was to use an intent from one shop and aligned embeddings to

 * predict the user's next action
 * predict the best query in the search autocomplete

-Both eperiments have proven the potential behind the approach and I'll be paying a close attention to the area of transfer learning for product embeddings in the future.
+Both experiments have proven the potential behind the approach and I'll be paying a close attention to the area of transfer learning for product spaces in the future.

 ---
 <br/>